Neeleshkurmi/E-Prabha-electronic-platform-for-reliable-blockchain-based-hash-authentication--v1/README.md

-# Welcome to your Lovable project
+# Welcome to my project

 ## Project info

 **URL**: -----
-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the ------- and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in it.

 The only requirement is having Node.js & npm installed - ---